ArkadiuszMichalski/NPP_tools/README.md

 ### Additional tips
 - If you already have NodeJS installed on your system, you can delete the `_test\node.exe` file.
+- You can use this tool only for downloading all `.zip` packages, without actually testing them.
 - The downloaded `.zip` packages are saved in the `_test\_cache` folder.
 If you are running the test again and want them to be downloaded again every time, then clean this folder before you run test again.
 - Plugins save their settings in a `NPP\plugins\Config`folder.
 If you are running the test again and want it to be not use again, then clean this folder before you run test again.
 - You can copy the entire `_test` folder (with or without `_cache` folder) to another version of NPP and test it with the same or a different plugin list.